the-lodestone-project/Beehive/README.md

 1. Open your terminal.

-2. Clone the latest version of this repo using the following command:
+2. Clone the latest version of this repository using the following command:

 ```bash
 git clone https://github.com/the-lodestone-project/Beehive.git